daltonmenezes/aura-theme/src/ports/ngenuity/templates/README.md

 1. Download one of the available profiles and extract it
 2. Click on `Presets` in the upper right corner
-3. Click on `Add` and select de extracted file
+3. Click on `Add` and select the extracted file

 {{{ done }}}